AmanChauhan29/w3villa-task/README.md

-# MERN Task Manager
+# W3villa Task Manager
 ### how  to setup MongoDB Database
- - In Backend Folder in .env.example put your mongodb clusterid and password
+ - In Backend Folder in .env.example put your mongodb cluster_id or URL copied from mongodbCompass and password

 ## Features